jimitab/slate/source/index.html.md

 title: API Reference

 language_tabs:
-  - shell
-  - ruby
+  - PHP
-  - python
+  - Android
-  - javascript
+  - Objective-C

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>